GN 2.2A Disease injury

 The term ‘disease’ is not defined in the 1987 Act or the 1998 Act.
 As interpreted by the Courts, the term describes a pathological illness or condition that is morbid, non-transient, idiopathic or autogenous.

-Most diseases are scientifically recognised.
-However, in the context of workers compensation, the reference to disease has an extended meaning.
+In the context of workers compensation, the reference to disease has an extended meaning.
 In law, a disease can be a ‘label’ to describe a physical condition that appears to have a particular manner of onset or behaviour.

 A disease has been described in legal decisions as no more than ‘the failure of an area of the body to cope with repeated stress imposed upon it, leading to pain and loss of function.’